zhennan1/zhennan1.github.io/_pages/cv.md

 **Research Statement**

-* My research focuses on improving the long context capability of large language models (LLMs), with particular interest in synthetic data, training strategy, and inference-time scaling.
+* My research focuses on LLM post-training and test-time scaling, aiming to improve model and agent capabilities in complex settings such as long-context reasoning, long-form generation, coding, etc.

 **Publications**